Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

-Fig.\ref{16_robot_res}-\ref{32_robot_res} shows the decay of primal and fixed-point residuals across iterations for different problem scenarios.
-As can be seen, our approach delivers substantially faster decay in the residuals by leveraging learning on prior collected datasets.
-The difference is more pronounced at lower iteration count.
-To further quantify the performance gain provided by our approach, Table \ref{tab:baseline_vs_init} reports the number of iterations \cite{Rastgar2020GPUAC} and our approach requires to achieve primal residual values below $0.01$ and $0.001$.
+Fig.\ref{16_robot_res}-\ref{32_robot_res} shows the decay of the primal and fixed-point residuals across iterations for different problem scenarios.
+As can be seen, our approach delivers substantially faster residual decay, especially at low iteration counts, by leveraging learning on prior collected datasets.
+To further quantify the performance gain provided by our approach, Table \ref{tab:baseline_vs_init} reports the number of iterations \cite{Rastgar2020GPUAC} and our approach require to achieve primal residual values below $0.01$ and $0.001$.
 This statistic is crucial as it directly corresponds to the speed at which each method can converge to a (approximately) feasible trajectory.
-Consider the 2D scenario with 16 robots.
-The mean iteration number needed by our approach to reach a residual of $0.01$ is 82.
+Consider the 2D scenario with 16 robots: the mean iteration number needed by our approach to reach a residual of $0.01$ is 82.
 This is 30 times less than the mean number of iterations required by \cite{Rastgar2020GPUAC}.
-The performance gap further widens when we consider the primal residual threshold of $0.001$.
-Similar trend persists for other planning scenarios summarized in Table \ref{tab:baseline_vs_init}.
+The performance gap increases further when considering a primal residual threshold of $0.001$.
+Similar trends persist for other planning scenarios summarized in Table \ref{tab:baseline_vs_init}.

-Table \ref{baseline_vs_ours_full} compares \cite{Rastgar2020GPUAC} and our approach in terms of success-rate, computation-time, and trajectory quality.
-The latter two metrics are very similar for both methods.
-However, our approach brings major improvement in terms of computation time.
-For example, for 8 robot planning problems, our approach is four times faster than \cite{Rastgar2020GPUAC}.
-The performance gap increases further with an increase in the number of robots.
-For 16 robot case, our approach is up to an order of magnitude faster in 2D setting and more than two times faster in 3D setting.
-The 2D robot setting is particularly challenging because of the reduced space maneuvering space available to each robot.
+Table \ref{baseline_vs_ours_full} compares \cite{Rastgar2020GPUAC} and our approach in terms of computation time, success rate, and trajectory quality\footnote{To give the best possible chance to \cite{Rastgar2020GPUAC}, we gave an upper bound of 10K iterations to it. }.
+While both methods achieve comparable trajectory quality and success rates, our method achieves a significant reduction in computation time.
+For instance, in 8-robot planning problems, our approach is four times faster than \cite{Rastgar2020GPUAC}.
+The performance gap grows further with an increase in the number of robots.
+In 16-robot scenarios, our approach is up to an order-of-magnitude faster in 2D setting and more than two times faster in 3D setting.
+The 2D setting is particularly challenging due to the reduced maneuvering space available to each robot.
 In this difficult setting, our approach provides almost an order of magnitude speed-up over \cite{Rastgar2020GPUAC}.